Every City in the USA

 These figures come from the U.S. Census Bureau’s Vintage 2019 release — a separate, earlier methodology.
 They’re shown here as historical context only; the 2010 and 2019 values aren’t directly comparable to the 2020–2025 series above.

-Population grew 22.1% from 2010 to 2019 (V2019 — see seam note below).
+Population grew 21.4% from the July 2010 estimate to 2019 (V2019 — see seam note below).

 2010 base: 801,829 2010: 806,164 2011: 828,459 2012: 854,482 2013: 875,003 2014: 901,170 2015: 921,114 2016: 939,447 2017: 951,553 2018: 962,469 2019: 978,908 2010 base 2019